crazy-canux/arguspy/docs/index.rst

-.. pymp documentation master file, created by sphinx-quickstart on Thu Nov  3 00:47:47 2016.
+.. pymonitoringplugins documentation master file, created by sphinx-quickstart on Thu Nov  3 00:47:47 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ==============================
-Welcome to pymp
+Welcome to pymonitoringplugins
 ==============================

-pymp is a pure python package for `[monitoring-plugins] <https://github.com/crazy-canux/awesome-monitoring>`_.
+pymonitoringplugins is a pure python package for `[monitoring-plugins] <https://github.com/crazy-canux/awesome-monitoring>`_.

 In this package you can use lots of protocols to get the monitoring data.